extremq/punity/README.md

 You can easily disable and enable the player without needing to disable their sword, their arms, hats, etc. since eveything is a child of the player.

 Each entity also has a component.
 Components simply extend an entity's behaviour.
-You could make a Sprite component which attaches a sprite to the entity so it can be rendered on the screen, or you could add a BoxCollider component so you make it have a rectangular hitbox.
+You could make a Sprite component which attaches a sprite to the entity, so it can be rendered on the screen, or you could add a BoxCollider component, so you make it have a rectangular hitbox.

 Each entity will have a Transform component, which describes the position of the entity in the world.